pauruigar6/CompilerProject/README.md

 ## Project Structure

 - **/src**: It contains the different Java modules that make up the project.
-  - **Compiler.java**: Contiene funciones para explotar los datos sobre inspecciones.
+  - **Compiler.java**: Represents a simple compiler for mathematical expressions.
+It performs lexical analysis, syntax analysis, and expression evaluation.
-  - **MainCompiler.java**: Contiene funciones de test para probar las funciones del módulo inspecciones.py.
-En este módulo está definida la función main.
+  - **MainCompiler.java**: Contains the main method for the mathematical expression compiler.ción main.

 ## Usage